Does AI See like Art Historians? Interpreting How Vision Language Models Recognize Artistic Style: Expert Analysis

-In the following, we present two user studies we conducted with art historians on the team: an {\em intrinsic} study to analyze the quality of the concepts used by VLMs and an {\em extrinsic} study to assess their alignment with art historians' expertise for the task of style prediction.
+In the following, we present two studies we conducted with art historians on the team: an {\em intrinsic} study to analyze the quality of the concepts used by VLMs and an {\em extrinsic} study to assess their alignment with art historians' expertise for the task of style prediction.
+The extrinsic study used a blind design, where the art historians assessed the degree to which concepts were relevant to style prediction, without knowing which concepts the models predicted as being strongly associated with style.